Are you getting the best possible results from your email marketing campaigns?

 To appeal to these people and get more of them to open your campaigns, you can personalize the From Name of your emails so that different subscribers see different names.

-A common use case for this is sending your marketing campaigns from the individual sales representative that is currently working with a particular account.
+A common use case for this is sending your marketing campaigns from the individual sales representative or account manager that is currently working with a particular account.

-Rip Curl does a good job of this in their emails to the various surf stores that stock their products, dynamically changing the From Name so that the email campaign appears to come from the sales rep the store regularly deals with.
+Dubsat do a good job of this in their promotional campaigns, dynamically changing the From Name so that the email campaign appears to come from the account manager the client regularly deals with.

 If you’re a Campaign Monitor customer, you can do this easily using Personalization Tags.